consistent-milk12/docs-md/generated_docs/bitflags/index.md

 - `fn from_bits(bits: <Self as >::Bits) -> Option<Self>`

   Convert from a bits value.

+  This method will return `None` if any unknown bits are set.

 - `fn from_bits_truncate(bits: <Self as >::Bits) -> Self`